lucia-gil/tinkuy-connectivity-audit/README.md

    pip install pyserial
    python tools/tinkuy_serial_logger.py
    ```
-4. Data received by the server is saved to `tinkuy_cloud_received.csv`; a sample from the actual 13.6-hour field test is included in `data/`.
+4. Data received by the server is saved to `tinkuy_cloud_received.csv`; the actual dataset from the 7h40m field test (within a 13.6-hour testing window) is included in `data/`.

 ## Field-test results (summary)